pulsemicro/sample-1-instructions/README.md

 * Template 2 includes customizable options such as "Home Town", see [sample screenshot](https://github.com/pulsemicro/mvc-sample-1-instructions/raw/master/MvcSample1-Template2.PNG)
 * Template 3 includes customizable options such as "Spouse's Name", "Kid's Name #1", "Kid's Name #2", etc., see [sample screenshot](https://github.com/pulsemicro/mvc-sample-1-instructions/raw/master/MvcSample1-Template3.PNG)

-### Can I submit my resume without a sample project?

-No. All resumes must be accompanied by a sample project that demonstrates your abilities.

 ### Can I use other technologies instead of ASP.NET MVC, such as ASP.NET Web Forms, PHP, or Ruby?

-No. Our projects will be built using MVC4, so we are looking for someone well versed in ASP.NET MVC.
+No. Our projects will be built using ASP.NET MVC, so we are looking for someone well versed in ASP.NET MVC.

 ### Can I post my sample application somewhere (such as Microsoft Azure) for you to see?